linkerd/website/linkerd.io/content/2.16/reference/architecture.md

 *inbound* proxy.

-The *outbound* proxy is responsible for service discovery, load balancing, retries, and timeouts.
+The *outbound* proxy is responsible for service discovery, load balancing, circuit breakers, retries, and timeouts.
 The *inbound* proxy is responsible for enforcing authorization policy.
 Both *inbound* and *outbound* proxies report traffic metrics about the traffic they send and receive.

 ### Linkerd init container